Agency under bounded compute and information

 Figure 1

-Here’s where I wish to start, for context: If we have complete information about the initial conditions of the universe, and unlimited compute, then it is not natural to classify anything as possessing “agency”; we can see the whole of the universe, up to quantum fluctuations, by stepping our perfect simulator forward in time.
+Here’s where I wish to start this time around.
+If we have complete information about the initial conditions of the universe, and unlimited compute, then it is not natural to classify anything as possessing “agency”; we can see the whole of the universe, up to quantum fluctuations, by stepping our perfect simulator forward in time.
 There are no decisions to be made, merely consequences to be observed.

 But we might also find that thinking of ourselves as horologists to the clockwork universe is unsatisfactory as a model for us doing the modelling.
 I will never be this omniscient being.
 Knowing all of this universe would need me to have another, much larger, universe to store the information in, to build the computer to do the simulation, and so on.
 I mean maybe that happened and I am the simulation of some omniscient agent?
 But that omniscient agent is not a great model for me.